mattermost/mattermost-test-management/data/test-cases/plugins/jira/jira-server/jira-subscriptions/Status_filter.md

 **Step 1**

-1. Connect you MM account to your Jira account.
+1. Connect your MM account to your Jira account.
 2. In the desired channel or DM/GM run the slash command `/jira subscribe` or `/jira subscribe edit` on MM.
 3. Click on the `Create Subscription` button in the `Jira subscriptions` page on MM.
 4. Select and enter the desired details in the fields `Subscription Name`, `Project`, `Events` and `Issue Type`.